jr-nyc/VPN-VideoConference-ExcludeList/README.md

 * `python3 generateASAVPNTunnelACL.py`
 * The List of Subnets will be in roles/ASAVPNTunnelACL/var/main.yml

-### To Deploy to your ASAs:
+### To Deploy ACL to your ASAs:
-* ansible-playbook role-ASAVPNTunnelACL.yml -i 'your inventory'
+* ansible-playbook role-ASAVPNTunnelACL.yml -i 'your inventory file'
+* you will want to update the ACL name to one the meets your organizationals naming standards

 ### Where Webex, Zoom and MS Teams publish their Lists:
 1. Webex: